 Online video is the next big thing.
 For the next few years, video advertising online is likely to surge.
-Presently, online video takes the form primarily of in-banner video units, typically user-initiated clips inside standard ad sizes, and in-stream pre-roll spots in downloadable or streaming video content clips.
-As publishers increase inventory for these spots, expect dollars to flow rapidly from “traditional” rich media, to videoe nhanced rich media.
+Presently, the online video takes the form primarily of in-banner video units, typically user-initiated clips inside standard ad sizes, and in-stream pre-roll spots in downloadable or streaming video content clips.
+As publishers increase inventory for these spots, expect dollars to flow rapidly from “traditional” rich media to video-enhanced rich media.

 “This is the year (2006) that video on the web will become very popular.
 Tons of new online video services, tools, portable media devices, and new talent will rapidly appear on the Internet scene.
 All the ingredients that would allow small and medium-sized online publishers to adopt and leverage video publishing are now in place.
 The only challenge remains for most to find the extra talent and time to make this possible.“

-Other video industry experts discover that 50% or more viewers will actually seen the same material more than once.
-Even further, up to 80% of them will pass away a video presentation to their friends, colleagues, relatives (that’s viral marketing at it’s best!).
+Other video industry experts discover that 50% or more viewers will actually see the same material more than once.
+Even further, up to 80% of them will pass away a video presentation to their friends, colleagues, relatives (that’s viral marketing at its best!).
 I must say, these are astounding numbers, don’t you think?

-A video presentation will hit the right target with a laser-beam precision.
-This will allow business owners enough time to concentrate their video marketing strategy to the right subject.
+A video presentation will hit the right target with laser-beam precision.
+This will allow business owners enough time to concentrate their video marketing strategy on the right subject.

-Video presentations allows you to combine ideas, benefits, incentives, sound, motion and emotion in one single, dramatic package.
+Video presentations allow you to combine ideas, benefits, incentives, sound, motion, and emotion in one single, dramatic package.
 Video entertains, informs, sets a mood, creates an impression, and evokes an emotional, positive response to your marketing efforts.

-Another advantage of video is that you are able to control the order at which your message is received.
+Another advantage of video is that you are able to control the order in which your message is received.
 It allows you to manipulate what you want the viewer to focus on, in the exact order that is most effective for selling your product or service.
-A video presentation allow people to stop, play and concentrate on the message.
-It focuses attention, energy and emotions — all of which can have a strong impact on the buying decision!
+A video presentation allows people to stop, play and concentrate on the message.
+It focuses attention, energy, and emotions — all of which can have a strong impact on the buying decision!

 So to recap, a video presentation:

-« back to the video marketing tips main page
+« back to the video marketing tips the main page

 |» Step #2 — video formats explained